UCL Faculty of Mathematical and Physical Sciences

 The UCL Faculty of Mathematical and Physical Sciences is one of the 11 constituent faculties of University College London (UCL).
-The Faculty, the UCL Faculty of Engineering Sciences and the UCL Faculty of the Built Envirornment (The Bartlett) together form the UCL School of the Built Environment, Engineering and Mathematical and Physical Sciences.
+The Faculty, the UCL Faculty of Engineering Sciences and the UCL Faculty of the Built Environment (The Bartlett) together form the UCL School of the Built Environment, Engineering and Mathematical and Physical Sciences.

 Departments

 The Faculty currently comprises the following departments: